 Robert Hand is an editor and professor based in Tyler, Texas.
-He is currently an editor for Kregel Academic and teaches theology, ethics, and philosophy at LeTourneau University's School of Theology and Vocation in Longview, Texas.
+He is currently an editor for Kregel Academic and Ministry and teaches theology, ethics, and philosophy at LeTourneau University's School of Theology and Vocation in Longview, Texas, and philosophy and religion at the University of Texas at Tyler.
 He is also Theologian in Residence at Dayspring Methodist Church in Tyler.

 Robert earned an M.A. in Theology with honors from Regent College in Vancouver, British Columbia, and is currently completing his Ph.D.
 (ABD) in philosophical theology at Calvin Theological Seminary in Grand Rapids, Michigan, where his dissertation focuses on Immanuel Kant’s (1724–1804) influence on modern theological method.
 He was recently awarded a teaching grant from the John Templeton Foundation to create and lead an original Honors College seminar on faith, science, and the work of Alvin Plantinga, and also selected to participate in the 2018 Karl Barth Colloquium at Princeton Theological Seminary.